Hashino/doing.nvim/README.md

 	<img src="https://dotfyle.com/plugins/Hashino/doing.nvim/shield?style=flat" />
 </a>

 A minimal task manager for neovim.
 Works by keeping a stack of strings stored in plain text file and offering some ways of displaying those tasks.

 This plugin is meant to be very small, simple to use and performant.
 If you want a more featureful task manager, check out [todotxt.nvim](https://github.com/arnarg/todotxt.nvim) and [dooing](https://github.com/atiladefreitas/dooing).

-this plugin was originally a fork of [nocksock/do.nvim](https://github.com/nocksock/do.nvim)
+This plugin was originally a fork of [nocksock/do.nvim](https://github.com/nocksock/do.nvim)

 ![doing](https://raw.githubusercontent.com/Hashino/doing.nvim/main/demo.gif)
 *the gif was recorded using a [custom heirline component](https://github.com/Hashino/hash.nvim/blob/16d5a2af48b793808ee6d7daac0b8d6698faaa14/lua/hash/plugins/interface/status-bar.lua#L176-L221)*